ballerina-attic/gmail-spreadsheet-integration/README.md

 The spreadsheet connector's **getSheetValues()** function is called from spreadsheet endpoint by passing only the spreadsheet id and the sheet name.
 The sheet values are returned as a two dimensional string array.

-Next, let's look at how to send an email using the GMail connector endpoint.
+Next, let's look at how to send an email using the GMail client endpoint.
 ```ballerina
 function sendMail(string customerEmail, string subject, string messageBody) {
     //Create html message